-Whether you’ve recently bought a water softener or are simply looking to optimize an old unit, choosing the best water softener salt is key.
+Whether you’ve recently purchased a water softener or are simply looking to optimize an old unit, choosing the best water softener salt is key to ensuring the highest quality of water possible.
+While it may be tempting to use any type of salt, keep in mind that not all salt is created equal.
+This is especially important to consider if you are using a system that produces purified water, such as reverse osmosis water or distilled water, as the quality of the salt can impact the final product.
 At American Home Water and Air, we’ve been installing water softeners in Phoenix for more than 35 years.
 In this post, we’ll share some of the salt selection tips we’ve picked up over the years.
 These tips will help you ensure proper water softener function for years to come.

 Why Should You Care About Choosing The Best Water Softener Salt?